johanneskastl/vault_vagrant_libvirt_ansible/README.md

 vault read database/roles/vagrant-libvirt-role

 vault read database/creds/vagrant-libvirt-role

+# replace XXX with the user from the last command
+psql -h 192.0.2.14 -d vault-example-database -U XXX
 ```

 This will allow you to get a new set of database credentials from Vault via
 `vault read database/creds/vagrant-libvirt-role`, that you can use to connect to
 the database from both the Vault server VM or the client VM.

+Of course, the file will contain a different IP address in your case...

 ## Cleaning up